mongodb/specifications/source/socks5-support/socks5.rst

-To specify to the driver to connect using a SOCKS5 proxy requiring username/password authentication, a connection string option of :code:`proxyPassword=username` MUST be added to the connection string or passed through an equivalent :code:`MongoClient` option.
+To specify to the driver to connect using a SOCKS5 proxy requiring username/password authentication, a connection string option of :code:`proxyPassword=password` MUST be added to the connection string or passed through an equivalent :code:`MongoClient` option.
 This option specifies a string of non-zero length.
 Drivers MUST ignore this option if it specifies a zero-length string.
 Drivers MUST error